siddhant-vij/Simple-Authentication-System/README.md

 - **CSV-Based Storage**: User data is stored and retrieved from a CSV file.
 - **Secure**: Passwords are hashed before being stored.
 - **CLI Interface**: Clear menu-driven CLI interface to interact with the system.
+- **Logout Feature**: Allow logged-in users to securely log out of the system.
+- **Password Strength Checker**: Enforce users to choose strong passwords during registration or reset.
+- **Forgot Password Mechanism**: Offer a mechanism for users to recover their password if forgotten.
+- **Delete Account Option**: Allow users to delete their account and all associated data.

 <br>